Planting Alsike Clover Guide What You Need To Know

 Alsike Clover will grow from 10 to 20 inches (30 to 60 cm) tall.
 You can add it to help prevent weeds from moving in on your garden soil.

-If you are crops that will shade the plant, you should switch to white clover.
+If you are growing crops that will shade the plant, you should switch to white clover.

 Alsike Clover Flower